sapcc/limes/docs/operators/config.md

 | `replica_capacity` | GiB | only with Manila Victoria or later |
 | `share_networks` | countable | |

-If the `volumev2.volume_types` field lists more than one volume type, the first six of the aforementioned seven resources will refer to the quota for the first of these share types.
+If the `sharev2.share_types` field lists more than one share type, the first six of the aforementioned seven resources will refer to the quota for the first of these share types.
 (This peculiar rule exists for backwards-compatibility reasons.)
 For each other share type, the following